 Housing First is a philosophy.
 It is a philosophy that’s part of Edmonton’s and Alberta’s respective Plans to End Homelessness.
 If you want someone to succeed at being housed, you need to give them the tools to remove the barriers they face.
 The first step is to provide housing, and then you can address life issues which may have led to homelessness in the first place.

 But Housing First is also a program.
 It is a network of resources, programs and strategies that has taken root here in Edmonton to provide both housing and necessary supports to people in crisis.
 The basic thrust of the program is this: Identify a person’s needs.
 Provide them with appropriate housing.
 Then provide support workers to help them keep their housing, settle in, and support them in the work of moving forward.
-Since 2009, Homeward Trust, which oversees the Housing First program here in Edmonton has housed and supported 6,000 people.
+As of March, 2017, Homeward Trust, which oversees the Housing First program here in Edmonton has housed and supported 6,000 people.

 How a person is housed depends on their needs.
 Most in the Housing First program are placed in market rental housing, which could be anywhere in the city.
 But as you will see in the chart below, not everyone needs the same level of support or care.
 So the program works to provide appropriate home and care tailored to each individual.